John H. Morgan Surrender Site: Morgan's Surrender

 Morgan encountered Capt.
 James Burbeck, one of Lisbon's militia commanders, along the road.
-Morgan convinced Burbeck to allow him to surrender his command provided Burbick promised to take the sick and wounded soldiers and allow Morgan and his officers to be paroled so they could return home to Kentucky.
+Morgan convinced Burbeck to allow him to surrender his command, provided Burbick promised to take the sick and wounded soldiers and allow Morgan and his officers to be paroled so they could return home to Kentucky.
 However, Major George W. Rue's troops had gathered at Morgan's front and rear.
-Morgan sent a flag of truce with one of his officers to inform Rue that Morgan had already surrendered under favorable terms to Burbeck.
+Morgan sent a flag of truce with one of his officers to inform Rue that Morgan had already surrendered to Burbeck under favorable terms.

 Rue replied that he did not know who Captain Burbeck was and demanded that Morgan surrender to him immediately.

 An hour later, Brig.
-Gen. James M. Shackelford arrived and also talked surrender terms with Morgan.
+Gen. James M. Shackelford arrived and discussed surrender terms with Morgan.
 When informed of Burbick's parole of Morgan and his officers, Shackelford said it was "not only absurd and ridiculous, but unfair and illegal."

-Until the end of his life, Shackelford took credit for capturing Morgan, since Rue was under his command.
+Until the end of his life, Shackelford took credit for capturing Morgan since Rue was under his command.
 Rue also continued to take credit privately.

-In July and August 1863 Ohio Governor David Tod led an inquiry into Morgan's surrender.
+In July and August 1863, Ohio Governor David Tod led an inquiry into Morgan's surrender.
 Governor Tod concluded that Captain Burbridge was actually James Burbick, a private citizen of New Lisbon, Ohio, who had never served as an officer in the Ohio Militia.
-As such, Governor Tod ruled that he had no authority over Morgan, and that Morgan’s surrender to Union forces stood.
+As such, Governor Tod ruled that he had no authority over Morgan and that Morgan's surrender to U.S. Army forces stood.

 Morgan and more than 60 of his officers were imprisoned in the Ohio Penitentiary in Columbus.
-On the night of Nov.
-27, 1863, Morgan and six others escaped from the prison, with a plan originated by Thomas Hines.
+On the night of November 27, 1863, Morgan and six others escaped from the prison, with a plan originated by Thomas Hines.